 We hope that this article is useful.
 Have you been able to implement your business-specific use cases?
 If not, get in touch with our Support team today!

 If you are already using a SIEM platform such as Logsign, you would know the importance of SIEM reports.Learn more

-In this article, we explore how you can customize a dashboard, add widgets, manage dashboard categories, arrange dashboards and categories, and much more.Learn more
+In this article, we explore how you can customize a dashboard, add widgets, manage dashboard categories, arrange dashboards and categories,...Learn more